chunwangpro/chunwangpro.github.io/_pages/about.md

 ======
 I am currently a second-year M.S. student at the University of Michigan - Ann Arbor, specializing in Electrical and Computer Engineering.
 I am also a member of the DAIR Lab at Peking University, where I am advised by Prof. Bin Cui and Prof. Xinyi Zhang.
 Our work focuses on leveraging a CDF-based framework to generate a synthetic database from exceptionally large query workloads, handling up to \\(10^8\\) queries.
 This project is nearing completion and is anticipated for submission to VLDB 2025.
 (Further details will be shared soon.)

 Before joining the University of Michigan, I earned a B.Eng. degree in Software Engineering from Peking University in 2023.
 Under the supervision of Prof. Qixun Zhang, I developed a direction-based clustering method to effectively address false positive noise in AIS (Automatic Identification System) data.
 Additionally, I conducted research on the Traveling Salesman Problem under the guidance of Prof. Zhengzhou Zhu.
-Prior to that, in 2021, I received a B.S. degree in Information and Computational Science from Wuhan University, where I worked under the supervision of Prof. Xiliang Lv to develop a Python-based Remez approximation algorithm tool.
-This tool efficiently handles high-order approximations (up to 33) , achieving an exceptional absolute maximum error of \\(10^{-14}\\) over any given interval.
+Prior to that, in 2021, I received a B.S. degree in Information and Computational Science from Wuhan University, where I worked under the supervision of Prof. Xiliang Lv to develop a Python Remez approximation algorithm tool.
+This tool efficiently handles high-order approximations (up to 33) , achieving an exceptional error of \\(10^{-14}\\) over any given interval.
 Its broader applicability extends to a wide range of general functions and higher-order approximations, significantly surpassing the performance of MATLAB's built-in toolbox.

 <!-- I am very fortunate to be advised by [Prof. XXX](https://www.XXX.com/) of XXX Lab from [School of Computer Science](https://cs.pku.edu.cn/), Peking University.
 I was advised by [Prof. XX](https://XXX.pku.edu.cn/) from [School of Computer Science](https://cs.pku.edu.cn/), Peking University. -->